It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 It wasn't long before I had retrieved the kite and repaired the line with a Multi-Strand Double knot.
 You can look that up on this website ;-)

 What followed was an amazing wild ride with the Paper Diamond flying all over the place, including very high on nearly 200 feet of thread.
-Right at the very top of it's wind range.
-In fact, judging by the weather site when I got home, the kite was exceeding expectations by staying in the air with gusts right into the Fresh range.
-35kph+!
+That's right at the very top of its wind range.
+In fact, judging by the weather site when I got home, the kite was exceeding expectations by staying in the air with gusts right into the fresh range.
+35 kph+!
 And the thread held.

 Bob The Diamond Kite